RommieG/Grainy-Photos-v3/content/posts/ronda/index.md

 ShowPostNavLinks: true
 ---
 > Find out about Ronda, a popular tourist destination known for its stunning scenery, rich history, and cultural heritage.
-This article includes twelve black-and-white film photographs taken with a vintage Zeiss Ikon Ikoflex IIa 855/16 twin-lens reflex camera.
+This article includes fifteen black-and-white film photographs taken with a vintage Zeiss Ikon Ikoflex IIa 855/16 twin-lens reflex camera and a video showing the photo locations.

 Ronda is a city located in the province of Málaga, Andalusia, Spain.
 The region is known as the Serranía de Ronda and is characterised by its rugged terrain and deep gorges.
 Ronda is positioned atop a plateau overlooking the Guadalevín River gorge, famously known as El Tajo.
 Ronda remains an important cultural and economic centre in Andalusia, attracting visitors from around the world.